 There have also been reports of a resilient strain in Hawaii in May 2011, as well as in California and Norway.

 The Australian Health Department has urged GPs to refer all cases of gonorrhoea, known as “the clap”, for culture testing and New Zealand health clinics are on a high state of alert.

-Electron micrograph of Neisseria gonorrhoeae, the bacterium responsible for the sexually transmitted infection The capacity of the gonorrhoea bacterium to develop antibiotic resistance is well known, the New Zealand Sexual Health Society said, and many of the antibiotics used in the past 70 years no longer provide effective treatment.
+The capacity of the gonorrhoea bacterium to develop antibiotic resistance is well known, the New Zealand Sexual Health Society said, and many of the antibiotics used in the past 70 years no longer provide effective treatment.

 “Gonorrhoea infection can result in severe complications,” the president, Dr Edward Coughlan, said.

 The latest figures from Public Health England showed new diagnoses in England jumped by 21 per cent to 25,525 cases in 2012, following another huge rise in 2011.

 The agency said a switch in prescribing guidelines had been effective targeting more resilient strains but urged continued vigilance.